-i.
-The department head attaches letters from external evaluators who have conducted an assessment based on the curriculum vitae and supporting materials such as sample publications, videos, recordings, or other appropriate forms of documentation.

-ii.
-The department head also attaches to the dossier previous evaluative reports such as Annual Recommendation on Retention forms and Faculty Annual Evaluation Reports.
+- i.
+The department head attaches letters from external evaluators who have conducted an assessment based on the curriculum vitae and supporting materials such as sample publications, videos, recordings, or other appropriate forms of documentation. - ii.
+The department head also attaches to the dossier previous evaluative reports such as Annual Retention Review Forms and Faculty Annual Review Forms. - iii.

-iii.
 All statements, reports, summaries and recommendations generated by the peer committees and administrators involved in the review process will become part of the dossier.
 The votes taken by peer committees are recorded on the Summary Sheet (see Appendix B of this manual).